 The first National Western Stock Show occurred in January of 1906.
 While some may claim to be bigger or better, none can match the excitement and excellence of the National Western Stock Show and Rodeo, held every January in Denver, Colorado.
 Cowboys, ranchers, wholesalers, breeders, and exhibitors from all over North America flock to Denver just after the holiday season for two weeks of wheeling and dealing, competing and celebrating.
 From beginning to end, it is the most riveting show in town.

-One of the major events on the Westernaires yearly calendar is the National Western Stock Show, where they perform both the Grand Entry and a feature drill in each rodeo performance for the duration of the show.
+One of the major events on the Westernaires yearly calendar is the National Western Stock Show, where our riders perform both the Grand Entry and a feature drill in each PRCA rodeo performance for the duration of the show.
 Excused from local schools for the run of the rodeo, Westernaires riders study between performances to maintain good grades.
 Ask any Westernaires Varsity Red Team alumnus and they'll tell you that it's an unforgettable experience to participate in the headlining act of this remarkable show.

 National Western Stock Show is also a graduation for some of the Westernaires Varsity Big Red Team riders.
 Those who have graduated from local high schools the past June have the option of remaining in the organization through this amazing event.
 The final Ride of the Colors and Pass in Review at the closing of National Western marks the end of their career as Varsity riders.
 It is an emotional farewell.